ammesatyajit/hierarchical-minibatch-kmeans/README.rst

       -e EPOCHS, --epochs EPOCHS
                             number of epochs to run the kmeans for each hierarchy

+Have the .npy files all in one root feature directory to do kmeans over (they can be in subdirectories).
 For optimal results have the batch size be larger than the number of vectors in each .npy file.
 The features prefix is the common prefix of the .npy files to kmeans over.
 The save directory should be an empty directory, which the program will fill with sorted vectors and delete